Trek FX Plus 1

 • Both bikes have an eco mode.

-• Both bikes are multi-gear bikes.
+• Both bikes are multi-gear and have 8 gears.

-• Both bikes have 8 gears.
+• Both bikes have a display.

 Main Differences